Double killer facing life in jail for a second time

 Watts, who was linked to the crime scene by phone evidence, was remanded into custody.

-Sansom was previously jailed for life in May 1999 after admitting murder and robbery on Christmas Eve the previous year when he ordered a cab to take him home from East Croydon.
+Sansom was jailed for life in May 1999 after admitting murder and robbery on Christmas Eve the previous year, when he ordered a cab to take him home from East Croydon.

-Killers handed life sentences spend the rest of their life on licence if they are released from prison and have to comply with certain conditions which can include probation supervision.
+Killers handed life sentences spend the rest of their life on licence if they are released from prison, and have to comply with certain conditions, including being subject to supervision by probation officials.

-This raises questions as to what contact Sansom may have had with probation officials before he killed for a second time and whether he was adhering to the terms of his licence.